Adelic line bundles on quasi-projective varieties: Volumes of adelic line bundles

 Now we introduce a compatibility result on volumes of model adelic divisors, which will be used in the proof of Theorem \ref{limit}.
 The setting is similar to that of Lemma \ref{finiteness2}.

 \begin{lem} Let $X$ be a flat and essentially quasi-projective integral scheme over $k$.
 Let $\CU$ be a quasi-projective model of $X$, and let $\CX$ be a projective model of $\CU$.
-Let $\CDD$ be an arithmetic $(\QQ,\ZZ)$-divisor over $(\CX,\CU)$.
+Let $\OCD$ be an arithmetic $(\QQ,\ZZ)$-divisor on $(\CX,\CU)$.
+Denote by $d$ the absolute dimension of $\CX$.
 Then the limit